GaoyangLuo/ppr_practice/README.md

 # ppr_practice
-This script can help you to easily use Project-persuit regression.
+This script can help you to easily use projection-pursuit regression.

 ## How to use